MEINNASTIE/MEINNASTIE/README.md

 ### <div align="center">Hello there,
-I am Tyhe, a full-stack freelance developer 👽.
+I am Tyhe, a full-stack developer 👽.
 My alien ship crashed, so now I am here to learn more about your society.
 First stop?
 Your technologies.  </div>